Aral-549/AviBot_Hackvengers/README.md

-# AviBot — AI-Powered Link Library
+# Avi — AI-Powered Link Library

 > Save any link via Telegram.
 AVI Bot scrapes, categorises, summarises, and stores it using AI — then surfaces it through a beautiful web dashboard.